Here’s how the overtime NFL playoff game between the Chiefs and Bills could have been even better

 The implication is that the result of a 50-50 coin toss shouldn’t be more instrumental to the outcome than the prowess of the players.
 So should there be a rule change?

 Let’s first look at some of the data as per NFL research.
 Since the new overtime rules were implemented in 2010, there have been 163 OT games, including the playoffs.
-Teams that won the coin toss have a record of 86-67-10 in those games — good for a 52.8 percent winning percentage.
+Teams that won the coin toss have a record of 86-67-10 in those games — good for a 52.8 winning percentage.

 This indicates that the coin-toss win is still advantageous, but the results aren’t as lopsided as one might think.